pycom/pycom-micropython-sigfox/util_com_stress/readme.md

 This program only access the LoRa concentrator HAL library through its loragw_reg "named registers" access sub-module.

-It was tested with v1.3.0 of the libloragw library, and should be compatible with any later version of the library and the hardware, assuming the registers used for the tests are still present.

 The registers used are:
  * LGW_VERSION